pybrain-workshop/pybrain-workshop.github.io/index.md

-The python for brain imaging (PyBrain) workshop series is for practicing neuroimagers who want to learn more about how to work with data in Python.
+The python for brain imaging (pybrain) workshop series is for practicing neuroimagers who want to learn more about how to work with data in Python.
 We assume no previous Python background, and provide a comprehensive hands-on introduction to state of the art libraries for experiment building, statistical modelling, machine learning, and